fuzz/remote/blog/plastic.markdown

 closest I could find, which was significantly smaller (though admittedly much fancier), cost
 $20,000/month.

-I would not call myself an exceptional programmer, but I do have moments when the Venn diagrams of my experience align on a certain problem, are ignited by a spark of creativity and the result is something that looks sufficiently like magic that people who have seen it happen were probably impressed.
+I would not call myself a great programmer, but I do have moments when the Venn diagrams of my experience align on a certain problem, are ignited by a spark of creativity and the result is something that looks sufficiently like magic that people who have seen it happen were probably impressed.